whomfire01/fedramp-demo/README.md

    - `output/vulnerability-scan-results/scan_results.json`: Example vulnerability scan results in JSON format.
 Results are used by the script to update the POA&M with remediation status and milestones.

 ## Features
-- **OSCAL Generation**: The script automatically generates an OSCAL-compliant JSON file representing security controls.
+- **OSCAL Generation**: The script automatically generates an OSCAL-compliant JSON file representing security controls, which aligns with standards like FedRAMP and NIST 800-53.
 - **Compliance Report**: A simple compliance report is generated in text format, summarizing the status of key security controls.
-- **POA&M Update**: The script integrates vulnerability scan results (from `scan_results.json`) to automatically update the POA&M file (`updated_poam.json`), tracking remediation progress for identified vulnerabilities.
+- **POA&M Update**: The script integrates vulnerability scan results (from scan_results.json) to automatically update the POA&M file (updated_poam.json), tracking remediation progress for identified vulnerabilities.

 ## How to Use
 1. **Clone the repository**: